Acorn: More than a survival food

 The boiling process requires two pots of boiling water.
 Put the acorns in one pot of already boiling water until the water darkens.
 Pour off the water and put the hot acorns in the other pot of boiling water while you reheat the first pot with fresh water to boiling.
 You keep putting the acorns in new boiling water until the water runs clear.
 Putting boiled acorns into cold water will bind the tannins to the acorn and they will stay bitter.
 So always move them from one boiling bath to another.
 Putting acorns in cold water and bringing the water to a boil will also bind the tannin.
 So it is either use all cold water and a long soaking or all boiling water and just a few hours of cooking.
 There is one other difference between the two methods.

 The temperature at which you process the acorns at any point is critical.
 Boiling water or roasting over 165º F precooks the starch in the acorn.
-Cold processing and low temperatures under 150 does not cook the starch.
+Cold processing and low temperatures under 150 F does not cook the starch.
 Cold-water leached acorn meal thickens when cooked, hot-water leached acorn meal does not thicken or act as a binder (like eggs or gluten) when cooked.
 Your final use of the acorns should factor in how you will process them.
 If you are going to leach and roast whole for snacking then boiling is fine.
 If you are going to use the acorn for flour it should be cold processed, or you will have to add a binder.

 Personally, I grind mine in a lot of water to a fine meal, let it set, then strain.
 I add more water to the meal, let set and strain.
 I do that until the water is clear or the meal not bitter.
 That takes a few days to a week.
 Then I dry it in the sun, unless there are squirrels about, then in a slow oven (under 150º F.) I end up with a meal or flour, depending on the grind, that will not crumble when cooked.

-There are nearly as many ways to leach acorns as there are opinions about acorns.
+There are nearly as many variations to leach acorns as there are opinions about acorns.
 Another way is to put the shelled acorns in water in a blender or food processor and blend them into a milk-like slurry.
 Put that slurry in a fine mesh bag and then massage that under running water like a faucet.
 It works very quickly but of course some meal and oil is lost in the process.
 But it turns hours of leaching into minutes.
 Of course, leaching them in an unpolluted stream is the easiest way but you can also arrange for a container to leak slowly.
 Simply put a cloth on the bottom to hold the meal in and fill the container when it is empty, or run the faucet slowly to maintain the leaching.
 Another ways is to clean out the tank on your toilet and put the shelled acorns in a mesh bag in there.
 Every flush will remove tannic water and bring in fresh.

 Many Native Americans preferred bitter acorns to sweet ones because they stored better.
 If after leaching there is just a hint of bitterness that can sometimes be removed by soaking the acorns in milk for a while.
 The protein in the milk will bind with the tannin in the acorns and can be poured off, if there is just a little.
 To get oil from the cold-leached acorns, boil them.
 The oil will rise to the top of the water.
 Also, charred acorns can be used as a substitute for coffee but really nothing is a substitute for coffee.